Larner College of Medicine

 Body

 The purpose of the Learning Environment's private web-based reporting form is to provide a private, online reporting mechanism for learners to identify any unprofessional behavior they have experienced or witnessed within any of the learning environments within LCOM (including all affiliate clinical sites).
-It is for reporting, follow-up and tracking purposes, NOT FOR EMERGENCIES.
+It is for reporting, follow-up and tracking purposes, not for emergencies. *Please note: this reporting system is for members of the LCOM community.

 We understand that many learners have fears around reporting.
 As such, it is important for you to know that all reports are kept private, unless disclosure is permitted by the reporter or is required by law or university policy.
 To further alleviate concerns we wait until grades are closed to begin the adjudication process.

-*Please note that submissions of professionalism accolades are collected from students, faculty and staff and shared with recipients and direct supervisors in November and May.
+*Please note that submissions of professionalism accolades are also collected through this reporting system and shared with recipients and direct supervisors each November and May.

 Body